This post may contain affiliate links. Please see my disclosure policy for more details.

 With its fine weather, Adelaide is a great city for those of you who love the outdoors.
 As well as its choice of beaches and parks, the nearby Adelaide Hills region has beautiful botanic gardens, hiking trails and quaint little villages such as Hahndorf.

-There’s also some beautiful old architecture dotted around.
+There is also some beautiful old architecture dotted around the city.
 Try North Adelaide for leafy streets and quirky bars.
 For more ideas, check out my blog post on the top things to do in Adelaide.

 Heading north-west takes you to the Yorke Peninsula and gorgeous Eyre Peninsula, which I loved exploring on my Perth to Adelaide road trip.
 You can even swim with wild dolphins and sea lions in Baird Bay!

-The Clare Valley wine region lies a couple of hours north.
-You can also easily hop on a domestic flight from Adelaide to other cities or holiday hotspots in Australia, such as the Gold Coast.
+The Clare Valley wine region lies a couple of hours north of Adelaide.
+You can also easily hop on a domestic flight from Adelaide to plenty of other cities or holiday hotspots in Australia.